AKA was an African rap great but his legacy will always be grossly tainted

 The memorials are pouring out but they're excluding a certain toxic side

-In our latest op-ed, Deputy editor Dennis Ade-Peter breaks down the conflicting feelings surrounding the death of South African rapper AKA who recently passed away.
-While AKA is revered and respected for his magnanimous contributions to the industry, this moment is shaded by grief from the allegations of his checkered and violent past.
+In our latest op-ed, Dennis Ade Peter breaks down the conflicting feelings surrounding the death of South African rapper AKA who recently passed away.
+While AKA is revered and respected for his magnanimous contributions to the industry, his passing is shaded by serious allegations of sexual abuse.
 Trigger warning.

 On Friday, February 10th, news of the passing of South African rap artist and entertainment entrepreneur, Kiernan Forbes (AKA) broke across multiple news outlets and on social media.
 According to reports, AKA and close friend Tebello “Tibz” Motsoane were shot dead on Florida road, one of Durban’s entertainment hubs, on their way out of a restaurant.
 A disturbing CCTV video footage showing this has since leaked online.

 Immediately AKA’s passing made it to social media, the disbelief was evident.
 Amidst the shock, tributes started rolling in, mostly centred on reverence for his artistry and cultural impact—and rightly so.
 AKA is undeniably one of the most successful rap artists of his generation, a superstar that enjoyed parochial domination for much of his career and reached continental ubiquity through headline hit songs and collaborative efforts with artists from across Africa.